 Air bags: Air bags are designed to work with seat belts, which must be worn for the air bags to be effective.
-Since air bags deploy out of the wheel on impact, it's important to keep your hands and arms in the recommended position.
+The use of a seat belt allows the driver to stay behind the wheel in order to take advantage of the airbag.
+Since air bags deploy out of the steering wheel on impact, it's important to keep your hands and arms in the recommended position.